Taylor’s Visits

 Back to the story

-“My one assignment came when Senko asked me to face a grieving family after a fatal strut failure.
+Gary, whom I had hired a year earlier, went on to say, “My one assignment came when Senko asked me to face a grieving family after a fatal strut failure.
 They drilled me like a wind-up doll: bow, apologize, bow again.
 I did exactly as told, heart pounding, and somehow it worked.
 No lawsuits, no headlines—just a quiet closure, done the Japanese way.”
-There’s no way I could have done what Gary did.

 Back to the story